Logo Design: Exploring the DNA of a Good Logo Design

 A good logo is important for a number of other reasons, including:

 These are just a few of the reasons.
-If you were to sit down and discuss the importance of logo design with any Fortune 100 company, their marketing and branding team would be able to explain the nuances of why their logo is so crucial to their respective brand.
+If you were to sit down and discuss the importance of logo design with any Fortune 100 company, their marketing and branding team would be able to explain the nuances of why their logo is so crucial to their respective brand identity and positioning.

 And while you might not have a nine-figure business, your logo matters, too.
+It shows up on your website, your packaging, your storefront, your business card, and your social media profiles — everywhere your target audience might meet you.
 Make sure you’re taking it seriously.

 6 Tips for Designing a Good Logo